 Torry Kiln Smokehouse

-Torry Kiln Smokehouse was a smokehouse designed in 1939 at the Research Center Torry in Aberdeen, Scotland that revolutionized the fishing industry.
-It allowed for precise control of smoking parameters like air temperature, its speed, and humidity.
-As a result the finished product was always of the consistent high quality.
+Torry Kiln Smokehouse was a smokehouse designed in 1939 at the Research Center Torry in Aberdeen, Scotland, that revolutionized the fishing industry.
+It allowed for precise control of smoking parameters like air temperature, speed, and humidity.
+As a result, the finished product was always of consistently high quality.

 torry kiln smokehouse